Home Region: Southern South Asia (South Asia)

 G SC PT New SEA sl_dambadeniya

-[continuity, elite migration; Polonnaruva] [elite migration] Update here
+[continuity, elite migration; Polonnaruva] [elite replacement] Update here

 No Polity found.
 Add one here.